Last updated 24th July, 2024

-Are you interested in the price of regrouting your bathroom?
+Are you interested in the cost of regrouting your bathroom?

-This article covers all you need to know about re grouting tiles.
-We explore the costs involved to regrout, the timeframes, supply costs and labour fees.
+This article covers all you need to know about regrouting tiles.
+We explore the costs involved to regrout, the timeframes, supply costs, labour fees, and even explain how to regrout tiles.
+We really leave no tile unturned!

 Keep reading below!